RSMAS - Senior Research Associate I - CIMAS

 Posted data: 2021-01-05

 If you are a current Staff, Faculty or Temporary employee at the University of Miami, please click here to log in to Workday to use the internal application process.
 To learn how to apply for a faculty or staff position using the Career worklet, please review this tip sheet.

 The University of Miami is among the top research universities and academic medical centers in the nation, and one of the largest private employers in South Florida.

 With more than 16,000 faculty and staff, the University strives for excellence, and is driven by a powerful mission to transform and impact the lives of its students, patients, members of the community, and people across the globe.

 The University is committed to fostering a culture of belonging, where everyone feels valued and has the opportunity to add value.
 Through values of Diversity, Integrity, Responsibility, Excellence, Compassion, Creativity, and Teamwork (DIRECCT) the U community works together to create an environment driven by purpose, excellence, community, and service.

-The Cooperative Institute for Marine and Atmospheric Studies (CIMAS) of the University of Miami, Rosenstiel School of Marine and Atmospheric Science (RSMAS) invites applications for a Senior Research Associate I position.
-The research will involve collaboration with scientists at RSMAS and the National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service (NMFS), Southeast Fisheries Science Center (SEFSC), Fisheries Statistics Division located on Virginia Key.
+The Cooperative Institute for Marine and Atmospheric Studies (CIMAS) of the University of Miami, Rosenstiel School of Marine and Atmospheric Science (RSMAS) invites applications for a Senior Research Associate I position in Marine Mammal Research.
+The research will involve close collaboration with scientists at RSMAS and the National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service (NMFS), Southeast Fisheries Science Center (SEFSC), Marine Mammal and Sea Turtle Division located on Virginia Key.

 Apply online at: www.miami.edu/careers.
 Curriculum Vitae, statement of interests, and the names of three people who can provide letters of recommendation are required.